2023 Most Popular Nursing Bachelor's Degree Schools in Louisiana

 While working on their Bachelor's Degree, nursing majors at NSU accumulate an average of around $29,152 in student debt.

-Out of the 17 schools in Louisiana that were part of this year’s ranking, Louisiana State University Health Sciences Center - New Orleans landed the # 3 spot on the list.
+You’ll be in good company if you decide to attend Louisiana State University Health Sciences Center - New Orleans.
+It ranked #3 on our 2023 Most Popular Nursing Bachelor’s Degree Schools in Louisiana list.
 LSU Health - New Orleans is a small public school located in the city of New Orleans.

 Of the 256 students majoring in nursing at LSU Health - New Orleans, 15% are male and 85% are female.